webextensions/copy-files-from-to/README.md

 Options:
      --config <config-file-path>     Path to configuration file
-                                     When unspecified, it looks for copy-files-from-to.cjson / copy-files-from-to.json
+                                     When unspecified, it looks for:
+                                         1) copy-files-from-to.cjson
+                                         2) copy-files-from-to.json
+                                         3) package.json
      --mode <mode-name>              Mode to use for copying the files When unspecified, it uses "default" mode
      --when-file-exists <operation>  Override "whenFileExists" setting specified in configuration file